• State Regulations in Mississippi

 • The original title signed over to you from the seller.
 If you are buying a new car, you'll need the manufacturer's certificate of origin.

-After purchasing a car, you have seven days to register it with the state.
+After purchasing a car, you have 7 business days to register it with the state.
 Take the above documentation to your local tax collector's office and pay the appropriate fees.

 In Mississippi, you'll pay registration fees of $14, a privilege tax, ad valorem taxes, and sales taxes.
 The tax amounts will be determined by the value of your car and the county in which you live.

 The state gives you several options for car tags.
-Special fees for these tags range from no additional cost to $51 per year.
+Additional fees may apply to some specialty tags.

 Buying Without a Title